uzh-ase-fs24/backend/infrastructure/default_state_setup/README.md

         -- ...  .png
 ```

-The json files are dumps of the dynamodb databases and gan be generated like this:
+The json files are dumps of the dynamodb databases and can be generated like this:

 ```bash
 awslocal dynamodb scan --table-name <table_name> > infrastructure/default_state_setup/dynamodb/default_<filename>.json